DI Management Home > C Programming > _CRT_SECURE_NO_DEPRECATE

 warning C4996: '_strcpy': This function or variable may be unsafe.
 Consider using _strcpy_s instead.
 To disable deprecation, use _CRT_SECURE_NO_WARNINGS.

-Furthermore, the default character set is set to Unicode, which leads to various warnings that you need to use some other wide-character library.
+Furthermore, the default character set in MSVC is set to Unicode, which leads to various warnings that you need to use some other wide-character library.

 The revised wizard file

 The file you need to fix is called default.js.
-On our 64-bit system with MSVC++ 2008, this file is hidden away in this directory
+On our 64-bit system with MSVC++ 2008 and MSVC++ 2013 respectively, this file is hidden away in these directories

 C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\VCWizards\AppWiz\Generic\Application\scripts\1033